 ...
 This is another follow up book from an author I love (if you haven't read her book The Thirteenth Tale - do it!) that was a little lackluster.
 I will say that the ending wasn't what I hoped it would be.
 I was looking forward to some crazy twist.
 But overall the book was a great read.
 I love storylines that take me to places my mind has never been - and this book was that in a lot of ways.
 It reminded me of The Night Circus and A Christmas Carol together.
 Or something weird and cool like that.

 Million Little Ways, A: Uncover the Art You Were Made to Live

 ...
 I tore through this book in like two days.
-It's all about finding your passion and living it.
+It's all about finding your passion and living it in a meaningful way.
 I have a ton of pages dog-eared and highlights made in this book.
 So so good!

 The Age of Miracles: A Novel

 ... this storyline fell a little flat and unbelievable in a few ways for me, BUT this book is SO SO interesting.
 Basically the story is that the world starts spinning slower and the repercussions of it.
 This is one of those books that I still think about long after I have finished it.
 I recommend this read if you can suspend disbelief a bit to have your mind blown by something you have probably never thought of before.